 A severance agreement is a legally enforceable contract between you and your employer.
 It will include terms regarding severance payments, health insurance, bonuses, commissions, equity, confidentiality, non-disparagement and other important terms.

 1. Do Not Wait: A severance agreement is time sensitive.
 Contact an attorney as soon as possible if you receive a severance agreement.
 An attorney can make sure you understand the proposed agreement and strategize with you about how to negotiate it.

 2. Do Not Be Impulsive: You may only have 1 chance to negotiate your agreement.
 Do not act until you understand what your employer offered and you have a strategy for negotiating.
 As a result of acting rashly, you may miss getting a better deal.

 3. Identify Your Goals: Determine what you want to negotiate before you act.
-Are you most concerned about the severance payment, health insurance, your professional reputation, messaging, reference, unemployment or other terms?
+Are you most concerned about the severance payment, health insurance, your professional reputation, messaging, reference, or other terms?

 4. Make The Terms Mutual: Severance agreements are slanted towards your employer.
 An attorney can help you negotiate mutual terms and level the playing field.

 5. Position Yourself For A Smooth Transition: An attorney will work with you to understand what you will need to transition to your next job.
-It may be negotiating for outplacement services, executive coaching, unemployment language or other terms.
+It may be negotiating for outplacement services, executive coaching, or other terms.

 Why You Should Negotiate

 A severance agreement is final once you sign it.
 If you fail to get the language correct, you may waive certain rights.